 Breathlessness can be sudden or chronic, and the underlying cause can lie in the lungs, heart, blood, muscles, or even the brain.
 Let’s explore every major category.
+Consulting a doctor for shortness of breath early is important because timely diagnosis can prevent severe complications.
+Patients who feel their symptoms worsening often search for a trusted doctor specialist in treating breathing problem, as proper evaluation helps determine the root cause.

-1. Respiratory Causes (Lung-related):
+1.Respiratory Causes (Lung-related):

-When the lungs can’t get enough oxygen in or push enough carbon dioxide out, breathlessness occurs.
+Lungs can’t get enough oxygen in or push enough carbon dioxide out, breathlessness occurs.

 Asthma – causes sudden wheezing, tight chest, and difficulty breathing during attacks.